cryptimeleon/mclwrap/README.md

 #### Windows - Portable Library
 This describes how to compile the mcl library and Java bindings for maximum portability across all kinds of x86 and x86_64 CPUs.
 This is the exact way the included Windows DLLs were created.
-The `scripts\install_portable_mcljava_windows.pl` should handle this automatically if you have the following prerequisites:
+The `scripts\install_portable_mcljava_windows.ps1` should handle this automatically if you have the following prerequisites:
  - Execution of PowerShell Scripts is enabled.
 For this, run `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser` in an Administrator PowerShell prompt.
 You may want to set this back to `Restricted` when you are finished.
  - You have Visual Studio installed (I tested with 2019) and use a Developer Powershell prompt.
  - You have [CMake](https://cmake.org/download/) and [Git](https://git-scm.com/download/win) installed and the binaries are in the PATH.